helenguo25/Dynamic_Network_Diffusion/README.txt

 If you take a closer look, you will find you can run any number of combinations of parameters, centrality metrics, etc.

-When this script is run, output will automatically be generated in
+When this script is run, output will automatically be generated in the directory

-WAMB2017_Ectoparasites/Papers/SimulationPaper2/MatlabResults

 Automatically a prefix will be generated for the simulation(s) which will be of the form: